-Calculating the required minimum distribution (RMD) from your retirement funds can seem complicated.
-But we’ve broken down the calculations for you so that you can easily calculate yours and avoid any tax penalties.
+Let us help you calculate the required minimum distribution (RMD) from your retirement funds.
+We’ve broken down the calculations for you to better calculate your RMD and avoid any tax penalties.

 How to calculate your RMD

 - Using the IRS Uniform Lifetime Table below, locate the distribution period by your age.

 - Determine your IRA or other retirement account balance as of December 31 of the year before.

 - Divide your account balance by your distribution period.

 - Repeat this calculation for each account that requires an RMD.

 Exceptions to calculations

 The base calculation for your RMD is the following:

 Account balance Distribution period = RMD